 Final configuration

 The last step in the project was to have the building manager update the phone number to the new Twilio number.
-Once that was done, we tested all four options and they work perfectly.
+Once that was done, we tested all four options and they worked perfectly.
 All in, the project took about 2 hours of experimentation and far less than $100, so mission accomplished 😎